 Septo-optic dysplasia (SOD), formerly known as de Morsier Syndrome, is characterized by a triad of features: optic nerve hypoplasia, pituitary hormone irregularities, and midline brain defects of the septum pellucidum or corpus callosum.

 SOD affects 1:10000 individuals with no gender predilection, but does occur more frequently in children of young mothers.
 Although clinical features display wide variation the most common findings include optic nerve hypoplasia, hypopituitarism, visual impairment, developmental delays, and seizures.
-Commonly affected hormones include those of the thyroid, growth hormone, and cortisol.

 The presence of optic nerve hypoplasia in both eyes, rather than only one eye, increases the risk of developmental delays.
 Other ocular abnormalities may include strabismus (usually esotropia), nystagmus, microphthalmus, and coloboma.
 The optic nerve head may display signs of hypoplasia such as an underdeveloped appearance, a double ring sign, or pallor.
 The degree of visual impairment is highly variable, from near normal to light perception only.

 The majority of patients have a best correct vision of around 20/200.
 One or both eyes may be affected.
 Visual field testing generally reveals localized defects often in the nasal or inferior fields or overall constriction.

 Other clinical features of Septo-optic dysplasia may include: